nacis/atlasofdesign.org/_posts/2020-05-24-volume-5-finalists-announcement.md

 We had over 450 total entries for this year’s atlas, which is more than any previous volume!
 After a long process of deliberation, we have selected 32 maps to be featured in the 2020 edition of the atlas.

-In alphabetical order by title, here are the 2020 finalists; these maps will be included in Volume 5:
+In alphabetical order by title, here are the 2020 finalists; these maps will be included in Volume 5 (attributions may be updated):

 ### 2020 Atlas of Design Finalists: